KenGoliman/KenGoliman.github.io/sample-markdown.md

 ---
-layout: post
+layout: page
 title: Sample blog post to learn markdown tips
 subtitle: There's lots to learn!
 gh-repo: daattali/beautiful-jekyll
 gh-badge: [star, fork, follow]
-tags: [test]
+#tags: [test]
-comments: true
+comments: false
 mathjax: true
 author: Bill Smith
+hidden: true
 ---
 {: .box-success}
 This is a demo post to show you how to write blog posts with markdown.
 I strongly encourage you to [take 5 minutes to learn how to write in markdown](https://markdowntutorial.com/) - it'll teach you how to transform regular text into bold/italics/tables/etc.<br/>I also encourage you to look at the [code that created this post](https://raw.githubusercontent.com/daattali/beautiful-jekyll/master/_posts/2020-02-28-sample-markdown.md) to learn some more advanced tips about using markdown in Beautiful Jekyll.